paracamplus/ilp9/NanoProjects/tp3.md

 ### Nano-Project 3.5 ###

-Reading the value of a non-initialized variable should raise an exception.
-Make it happen!
+Add a parallel assignment.
+This allows to swap two variables as in `a,b = b,a`.

 ### Nano-Project 3.6 ###

-Predefined global variables should not be mutable.
-Make it happen!
+Introduce a `constant` keyword that qualifies a global variable that must not be mutated.

 ### Nano-Project 3.7 ###